Open-RSC/APOS/README.md

 Bot Properties
 ------------------

 These settings relate to the `bot.properties` file within the APOS folder.
+Create, or edit the file to use the below values.

 For custom fonts (replacing Comic Neue with your chosen font.
 RSC by default tries to use Helvetica/Arial, but can't if you don't have it installed.):